psajaev1/FetchDemo/Readme.md

 `curl --location 'http://localhost:8083/receipts/f3d78f16-2247-486f-a07d-0606aa117367/points'`

 # In Memory Solution
 I used a in memory solution to store the uuid and points for a reciept.
 I created a map bean that gets created at runtime and will exist while the application is running.
+The map has reciept ID as the key and the points of the reciept as the value

 # Error Handling